 Now in its 61st year the Essex Open returns for the third time in it’s new home and with an accessible way of entering that we hope will encourage more artists in the region to contribute to the largest and most prestigious open art event in the county.

 The exhibition is open to any artist, amateur or professional, over the age of 16 and either resident or working as an artist in Essex (including those London boroughs formerly part of Essex).

-Our list of selectors has included Edward Bawden, John Nash, John Aldridge and Alan Sorrell who since its inauguration in 1957, have shared the difficult task of selecting the works that have made the Essex Open the annual event it has become.
-Joining that illustrious list this year will be artist John Doubleday.
+Our list of selectors has included Edward Bawden, John Nash, John Aldridge and most recently Polly Morgan who since its inauguration in 1957, have shared the difficult task of selecting the works that have made the Essex Open the annual event it has become.
+Joining that illustrious list this year will be artist and sculptor John Doubleday.

 A call for artist’s will be made on Monday 1st October and will last for the whole month closing on the Wednesday 31st.
 So plenty of time to carefully read the terms and conditions and decide the works you’d like to submit.

 Submissions will be open from midday.

 If you are here to enter good luck if not we hope you’ll enjoy looking through our archive of catalogues which we have made available for the first time.

 Tuesdays – Saturdays 10am – 5pm